Comet Chasers: Reception

-Fred McNamara writing for Screen Relish stated "“Comet Chasers” will surely be brushed aside as one of the few bland episodes of Thunderbirds Are Go there’s been so far, but sadly this is an episode where what goes wrong outweighs what goes right."
-He went on to state "“Comet Chasers” has next to no fire in its belly, and whatever flames may be stirring just don’t know how to blaze away.
-This is a crying shame, because it starts off as an interesting development on Alan’s character and his fascination with outer space, but any sense of development is sidelined thanks to a rescue we’d rather not see and a script that has more debris floating around inside than Halley’s Comet itself."
+Fred McNamara, writing for Screen Relish, stated that "'Comet Chasers' will surely be brushed aside as one of the few bland episodes of Thunderbirds Are Go there's been so far, but sadly this is an episode where what goes wrong outweighs what goes right."
+He added that the episode "has next to no fire in its belly, and whatever flames may be stirring just don't know how to blaze away.
+This is a crying shame, because it starts off as an interesting development on Alan's character and his fascination with outer space, but any sense of development is sidelined thanks to a rescue we'd rather not see and a script that has more debris floating around inside than Halley's Comet itself."

-Paul Simpson writing for Sci-Fi Bulletin gave the episode a 7 out of 10 rating and stated "Jack Whitehall gives a spot-on vocal performance as the exceptionally irritating and self-absorbed explorer at the heart of this tale, Francois Lemaire, which sees Scott and Alan take Thunderbird 3 (and its pod) through an asteroid field – with a nicely done reference to gaming a moment or two after the thought strikes the viewer that that’s what is going on."
-Simpson also stated "It’s quite a simple linear episode but there’s nothing wrong with the occasional “straightforward” rescue!"
+Paul Simpson, writing for Sci-Fi Bulletin, gave the episode a 7 out of 10 rating.
+He stated that Whitehall "gives a spot-on vocal performance as the exceptionally irritating and self-absorbed explorer at the heart of this tale, Francois Lemaire, which sees Scott and Alan take Thunderbird 3 (and its pod) through an asteroid field – with a nicely done reference to gaming a moment or two after the thought strikes the viewer that that's what is going on."
+Simpson added: "It's quite a simple linear episode but there's nothing wrong with the occasional "straightforward" rescue!"

+Ian Cullen of scifipulse.net praised the "fantastic" space visuals as well as the music, calling the latter "as thrilling as the action".
+Adding that the rescue of the Lemaires seemed "a little too easy", he commented that the story "could have been a little more interesting had [it] had been a two-part episode with a few more problems thrown the way of Alan and Scott."